pyodide/pyodide-blog/content/posts/rust-pyo3-support-in-pyodide.md

 > **About the author**
 >
-> Hood Chatham is an Mathematics NSF Postdoctoral fellow at UCLA in the field of
+> Hood Chatham is an NSF Postdoctoral fellow in Mathematics at UCLA in the field
-> homotopy theory.
+> of homotopy theory.
 He is a maintainer of Pyodide.
-Coincedentally, he taught a
+Coincidentally, he taught a
 > mathematical cryptography class in the Spring of 2022.